 The trigger call sets the reference variable TG_OP to the current transaction type and the necessary content can be accessed using OLD.<fieldname> or NEW.<fieldname> variables to access existing or new content of the current row.

 Now let’s have a look at the result of all our hard work.
 We have to create a shadow table contact_j next to our contact table.
-The shadow table contains all the data of our main table.
+The shadow table contains all the data from our main table.
 As soon as we insert something in the main table, the entry is copied in the shadow table, operation set to ‘INSERT’ and a reference to the event table is filled.
 If an update is performed, the same function will be triggered but now an additional row with the new data will be stored in the shadow table with the operation set to ‘UPDATE’.
-Lastly, when a row is deleted, a last entry will be written in the shadow table referencing the existing data just before it gets eliminated from the database.
+Lastly, when a row is deleted, the last entry will be written in the shadow table referencing the existing data just before it gets eliminated from the database.
 In all cases, the reference to the id in the event table is set automatically.
-If such a reference does not exist, the addition to the shadow table will fail and hence the operation on the main table will fail forcing the entire operation to be undone by executing a roll back.
+If such a reference does not exist, the addition to the shadow table will fail and hence the operation on the main table will fail to force the entire operation to be undone by executing a rollback.

 The result is that when you try to update the database you will have to create an entry in the event table first.
 Once that is done all transactions on the tables that have journal trigger function active automatically create copies.
 Every single insert, update and delete generates a shadow copy.
-All actions in a single transaction are grouped and linked to the particular event.
+All actions in a single transaction are grouped and linked to this particular event.

-With minimal effort and using modern database technology it is possible to create a framework that protects programmers from unwanted database action.
-Furthermore, this framework allows detailed auditing.
+With minimal effort and using modern database technology, it is possible to create a framework that protects programmers from unwanted database action.
+Furthermore, this framework allows for detailed auditing.
 It defines exactly when, how and who made particular changes and why these changes were made.
 The framework can also be used to recreate a view on the data for any given point in time.

 If you are interested in keeping track of your data or have specific auditory needs for your database, Nexperteam can help you bring your data to live or put it in its historic context.